PureBhaktiArchive/archive-web-app/frontend/README.md

 - Create `.env.development.local` file in the `frontend` folder and enter variables according to [Environment variables](#environment-variables) section.
 - Run `npm start` to start the Parcel development server, which will automatically rebuild the app as you change files and supports hot module replacement for fast development.
 - Open the local website URL using the link shown by the previous command.
 Note that for pages other than `index.html` the extension has to be added manually, like this: http://localhost:3000/about.html.

+## Deployment

+- Make sure Firebase CLI is installed, otherwise run `npm install -g firebase-tools`.
+- Make sure `.env.production.local` file in the `frontend` folder contains variables according to [Environment variables](#environment-variables) section.
+- Log into Firebase CLI using your Google account by running the `firebase login` command.
+- Run `firebase use --add` to select the active project andprovide an alias for it.
+- For preview channel deployment, run `firebase hosting:channel:deploy <channel-name>`.
+- For live deployment, run `firebase deploy --only hosting`.